damieh1/damieh1.github.io/_pages/about.md

 ## 📢 Recent News & Updates

+### August
+- Preparations for the upcoming fall semester are in full swing.
+I will be 🎓 teaching the course ["European Antisemitism.
+From the Origins to 1933."](https://www.coursicle.com/indiana/professors/Daniel+Miehling), which is crosslisted in Jewish Studies and History.

 ### July
 - I joined the [LCSCA](https://londonantisemitism.com/team/daniel-miehling) as a research fellow ✨.
 - Our long-Paper in Computatoinal Linguistics: **Aspect-Based Sentiment Analysis for Investigating Polarization in YouTube Comments** – *Daniel Miehling, Daniel Dakota and Sandra Kübler* was accepted for the [RANLP](https://ranlp.org/ranlp2025/index.php/accepted-papers) Conference Proceedings in Bulgaria.